The better the question

 Succeeding in Asia depends on more than just paper knowledge

 Once we had all the insights resulting from the research, we were able to help the company build a strategic plan and financial projections.

 - Suggesting an optimized distribution strategy, considering institutional and intermediary channels, and employing both traditional and innovative partnership models

 - Forecasting expected assets under management and revenues

 Finally, we suggested an operating model optimized to execute the strategy.

 “Developing a successful Asia strategy depends on more than paper knowledge,” says Wightman.
-“You need relationships with regulators and direct practical experience of helping firms on the ground whether with audit, tax or advisory work.
+“You need relationships with regulators and direct practical experience of helping firms on the ground whether with audit, tax or consulting work.
 In some markets it’s the interpretation of regulation that matters and without such advice what looks good strategically can fail in practice.”